menriquez-IDM/GitHub-Copilot-Fundamentals-100/lab-handouts/lab02.md

 ### Task 2

-1. Create a new file named `prime.py` and type the following code:
+1. In the same file, type the following code:

 ```
 def prime(n):